Good morning 🙂

 Okay, cool, then let’s get to it.

-Of all those definitions, though, by far, the best definition Ogilvy ever offered was the following:
+Of all those definitions, the best definition Ogilvy ever offered was the following:

 “A big idea is an idea that is instantly comprehended as important, exciting, and beneficial.
 It also leads to an inevitable conclusion, a conclusion that makes it easy to sell your product.”